 Evening meetings are 7.30pm refreshments for a 8pm start.

-Tuesday 8 May (7.30pm for 8pm) – Rochester Bridge in the 19th Century – Developments in design during times of conflict and change by Mrs Sue Threader (Chief Executive and Clerk to the Rochester Bridge Trust)
+Tuesday 7 May (7.30pm for 8pm) – Thomas Telford and his work in Rochester by Mrs Sue Threader (Chief Executive and Clerk to the Rochester Bridge Trust)

 Guests are welcome at open meetings.
 The AGM is members only.